ScottLogic/blog/_posts/2025-03-21-functors-monads-with-java-and-scala.md

 3. **Identity Law**:  Mapping with the identity function (a function that returns its input unchanged) should result in an equivalent functor.
 In pseudo-code: `functor.map(x -> x)` is equivalent to `functor`.
 4. **Composition Law**:  Mapping with two functions sequentially is the same as mapping with the composition of those functions.
 In pseudo-code: `functor.map(f).map(g)` is equivalent to `functor.map(x -> g(f(x)))`.

+### Functors in Java

 Java doesn't have a built-in `Functor` interface or keyword, but many common classes behave like functors.
-They follow the rules above, even if it's not explicitly stated.
+They follow the rules above, even if it's not explicitly stated:

-_java.util.stream.Stream_
+**_java.util.stream.Stream_**

 - **Takes a Function**: `Stream.map(Function<? super T, ? extends R> mapper)`
 - **Preserves Structure**: `map` returns a new `Stream`.
 The original `Stream` is left unchanged.